ArctosDB/arctos-webinars/README.md

 1. Copy relevant links (to the post-webinar survey, from the slideshow, etc.) into a place from which you can easily copy-paste them into the chat during the webinar.
 Participants cannot click on links in the presenter's slideshow from within the Adobe Connect environment when the presenter is just sharing their screen.

+1. Edit the template for webinar intro slides, either using the powerpoint [here](/arctos-webinar-intro-template.pptx) or the Google slides [here](https://docs.google.com/presentation/d/1164m2A4uvhUtIK-A1RFgYT20lOOenKzD31MQRHBIpnY/edit?usp=sharing).

 1. Communicate about webinar to relevant communities via the listservs and other outlets detailed in [email-lists](/email-lists.md).

 1. Communicate about webinar via Arctos social media. *Contact: AWG Communications Chair, currently Kyndall Hildebrandt*